DAMarkoff/PetProject_Service_Station/Readme.txt

 		/reg

 ToDo Dmitrii:

+		- hang on tire_service_order [PUT] - max connections

+*	- improvements google form
+	- dates: create storage and tire_service_order before today
+    - hello message when user register
-    - 400 status code when the email or token does not exist?
+    - 401 status code when the email or token does not exist?
     - change password
     - restore password

-    - google form for bug reports
+*   - google form for bug reports
     - estimate the service time and store it in the tire_service_order
     - when the user deletes the tasks - delete them from the tire_service_order ON CASCADE

     - rename the DB field's names and def's names to full

-	- relocate to the managers DB table
-	- validate first_name and last_name
+!	- validate first_name and last_name
 	- drop pass column from users
 	- warehouse:
 		- create a summary JSON report on demand